madebybo/mr.bo-co/site/content/_index.md

 showFeaturedContent: false
 ---

-Bo Wang is the Creative Lead for Google’s Material Design studio in New York, where he manages projects that include design outreach efforts like the SPAN Design & Technology Conference and design.google.com along with the expansion and development of the Material Design system itself.
+Bo Wang is the Senior Design Technologist for [Yieldmo](https://en.wikipedia.org/wiki/Yieldmo) in New York, where he manages projects that include buidling design infrastructure for the flagship ad format products and their optimizations.
+Having extensive experience in leading research, strategize and ideate products that are used by millions of users, he enjoys and thrives in finding solutions through ambiguity.

-Advocate for users in a fast-paced environment, imparting day-to-day design leadership that fosters a shared understanding of the user-centric intersection between design, content, business and engineering.
+Throughout his design practice, Bo is a strong advocate for users in a fast-paced environment.
+He focuses on imparting day-to-day design leadership that fosters a shared understanding of the user-centric intersection between design, content, business and engineering.